Bertelsmann: 1933–1945

 In Nazi Germany, the publishing house gained a prominent position with its affordable Bertelsmann Volksausgaben ("people's editions").
 In particular, war adventure books such as Werner von Langsdorff's Fliegerbuch on aviation were a commercial success.
 Heinrich Mohn belonged to the patrons' circle of the SS and sought to turn his company into a National Socialist model enterprise.
 During World War II, the C. Bertelsmann Verlag became a leading supplier to the Wehrmacht, even surpassing Franz Eher, the central publishing house of the Nazi Party.
 Especially in the years between 1939 and 1941, the revenues of the C. Bertelsmann Verlag skyrocketed.
 Jewish slave laborers were not forced to work in Gütersloh, but in printing plants in Lithuania with which the C. Bertelsmann Verlag cooperated.
-In 1944, the Reichsschrifttumskammer (Reich Chamber of Literature) closed the publishing house to "mobilize all powers for victory".
+In 1944, the Reichsschrifttumskammer closed the publishing house to "mobilize all powers for victory".
 Another essential reason for this was criminal paper racketeering by some publisher's employees, which led to a trial in 1944.